 This is a film where Scottie and Judy deserved a happy ending.
 Of course if they had got a happy ending I highly doubt we would be talking about this one so much sixty years on.
 Plus a happy ending isn’t what Noir and tragedy are all about.
 There was an alternative happy ending that Hitchcock was made to film to keep the production code people happy.

-This alternative ending is included as an extra on many DVD and Blu-ray releases, it shows Scottie and Midge back together again and a radio report indicating that Elster has been brought to justice for his crimes.
+This alternative ending is included as an extra on many DVD and Blu-ray releases, it shows Scottie and Midge back together again in her apartment and a radio report indicating that Elster has been brought to justice for his crimes.
+It is nice to though to see that Scottie has a chance of happiness by being with Midge again.
 The trouble is that this ending just lacks the shock and emotional impact of the bell tower finale.

 The only issues I have with the film are the following points.
 I don’t find it plausible that Elster would have left Judy alive, she knew what they had done and she could have gone to the Police or blackmailed him.
 If Elster wanted no trace left back to him of the crime, why leave Judy alive afterwards?